 The College also prepares annual Placement Reports regarding information gathered from graduates who received their degrees in May of the previous year.
 This Placement Report includes information on graduates' employment and transfer status.
 The complete report in PDF format for each campus is available at http://www.dtcc.edu/about/college-facts .

 Delaware Tech is a member of the National Junior College Athletic Association (NJCAA).
 Eligibility rules, codes of conduct, substance abuse policies, as well as gender equity policies are mandated or suggested by the NJCAA.

 The Athletic Director at each campus is responsible for the interpretation of eligibility rules and publishing positions on codes of conduct, substance abuse, and gender equity.
 Eligibility forms are reviewed both on the national and regional level.
 Problems with eligibility or ethical behavior are brought before the Regional Standards and Ethics Committee.

 All high school graduates are eligible for intercollegiate competition.
 Once a student begins taking college courses, his/her eligibility is determined by the number of college credit hours attempted and the grades earned in those courses.
 Transfer students from other colleges must produce a college transcript to determine eligibility.
 Any additional information concerning athletic matters (forms, scholarships, eligibility, etc.) should be referred to the campus Athletic Director.

 The HEOA also requires the College to disclose intercollegiate athletic program participation rates and related financial support data required by the Equity in Athletics Disclosure Act (EADA).
-The College's EADA reports can be found at: Owens ; Terry ; and Stanton/Wilmington .
+The College's EADA reports can be found at: Owens ; Terry ; and Stanton/George .

 FINANCIAL ASSISTANCE INFORMATION